iklevente-zz/ChromiumForWindows/README.md

 The ungoogled version is based on [Marmaduke's Chromium builds](https://github.com/macchrome/winchrome/).
 Widevine, and all-codecs+ are enabled.
 Sync disabled.

+**Update: Sorry for not releasing any updates.
+I have an enormous amount of exams these days, but I will finish them by the end of the month.
+Updating the project will be my main priority then.
+I am happy with anyones contribution meanwhile. 🙂**

 **Important: You will need .NET Core Runtime to run the program.
 Download it from [here](https://dotnet.microsoft.com/download).**

 Every time you run Chromium it checks for a newer version and if needed it will update it in seconds.